PATIENT NOTICE: (Updated 11th January 2021)

 assist the sickest patients.

-Stay at home if you have coronavirus symptoms:
+Stay at home and get tested if you have coronavirus symptoms:

 - a high temperature